 Analyzing your Estimates

-In the Own Estimates submodule, an estimator can find all information related to the estimates assigned specifically to him (quantity of estimates, their statuses, and the revenue).
+In the Own Estimates submodule, an estimator can find all information related to the estimates assigned specifically to them (quantity of estimates, their statuses, and the revenue).

 Now let's discuss the functionality in detail:

-5. The My Declined Estimates By Reasons graph shows in percentage only estimates with declined status and reason in comparison to all estimates created.
+- The My Declined Estimates By Reasons graph shows in percentage only the estimates with declined status and reason in comparison to all estimates created.

 Scrolling down even further reveals the list of estimates that were assigned specifically to you as an estimator.
 This section has a set of active buttons.

-1. Clicking the estimator’s name redirects you to the client profile;
+- Clicking the estimator’s name redirects you to the client profile.

-2. Clicking the pencil icon opens the estimate's profile in the edit mode;
+- Clicking the pencil icon opens the estimate's profile in edit mode.

-3. Clicking the eye icon redirects you to the regular estimate's profile;
+- Clicking the eye icon redirects you to the regular estimate's profile.

-4. Clicking the file icon shows the estimated PDF file in the browser’s new tab.
+- Clicking the file icon opens the estimated PDF file in a new tab of the browser.

 Example: How an estimate file looks, once the file icon is clicked.